 "We are looking forward to bringing this leading-edge technology to the market, initially in microscopy and later to more markets including metrology and digital optics, a stronghold of the Boulder entrepreneurial community," said Double Helix founding partner Leslie Kimerling.

 "We are excited to see this company launch with our broad fundamental patents," said Ted Weverka, a licensing manager at the CU Technology Transfer Office.
-"The cost savings and superior will give Double Helix a strong lead."
+"The cost savings and superior technology will give Double Helix a strong lead."

 No comments: